 Seeing it perform so well with people encouraged me to push it outside its comfort zone to see how well it would handle animal photography, which is one of my biggest passions.

-As you might expect, both lens and photographer found this process challenging.
+As you might expect, both lens and photographer found this process difficult and frustrating.
 But again, the results were worth the challenge.

 By some miracle, I even managed to land some shots in difficult shooting conditions: through glass and in the dark!